NickHugi/PyKotor/wiki/2DA-File-Format.md

 | ---------- | ------- | ---------------------------------------------------------------- |
 | Row Labels | char[]  | Tab-separated row labels (one per row, typically numeric)       |

-Each row label is read as a tab-terminated string.
+Each row label is read as a tab-terminated string (tab character `0x09`).
 Row labels are usually numeric ("0", "1", "2"...) but can be arbitrary strings.

+**Important**: The row label list is **not** terminated by a null byte (`0x00`).
+The reader must consume exactly `row_count` labels based on the count field.
+This differs from the column headers which do have a null terminator.

 ### Cell Data Offsets